 The State sets the targets for the graduation rate in the College and Career Ready Flexibility Waiver.
-Stakeholders reviewed the baseline data and were given the opportunity to comment on the revised target for FFY 2012.
-While the State did not report a cohort rate for FFY 2010, the baseline data shows progress over the prior year's cohort rate (5.34 percentage points).
+While the State did not report a cohort rate for FFY 2010, the baseline data shows progress over the prior year's cohort rate (5.3 percentage points).